 Instructions

-• In a large soup pot or Dutch oven over medium heat, add diced yellow onion and oil.
+• In a large soup pot or Dutch oven over medium heat, add oil or butter and diced yellow onion.

 • Sautรฉ for about 5 minutes or until the onions begin to become translucent.
-I like to brown the onions a bit to add even more flavor to the soup.
+Browning the onions adds so much flavor and depth, so don’t skip this step.

 • Using a garlic press, add the garlic cloves to the onions.
-You can also use a knife to finely dice the garlic.
+You can also use a knife to finely chop the garlic.

 • Add herbs and cook one more minute, being careful not to burn the garlic.

 • Sprinkle the flour over the onions and garlic, stirring well for another minute or two.
 This creates a roux, which helps thicken the soup.
-Make sure to cook the roux to remove any flour taste at the end.
+Make sure to cook the roux for several minutes to remove any flour taste at the end.

-• Add in chopped tomatoes, chicken or veggie broth, salt, and pepper.
+• Add in chopped tomatoes, chicken or vegetable broth, salt, and pepper.
 Bring to a low simmer for 15 minutes.

 • Blend with an immersion blender or regular blender*.